trevorblades/remark-typescript/README.md

 ![Example wrapper component](./example.gif)

+#### `options.throwOnError`

+Set `throwOnError` to `true` to throw when the transpilation step results in an error.
+By default, errors will be logged to the console and will not cause your build to fail.

 ## Preserving unused imports

 This plugin uses [Babel](https://babeljs.io) to do the transpilation, and because of this, you might notice unused imports being removed from your transpiled JavaScript codeblocks.
 To avoid this behavior, you can use a `// preserve-line` directive on lines that you don't want to be removed from the transpiled version.